nagypet/wstemplate/README.md

 ## Architecture
 ![architecture](https://github.com/nagypet/wstemplate/blob/master/docs/images/wstemplate_architecture.jpg)

-There are 4 main components of the system:
+There are 5 main components of the system:
 - template-auth-service: an authorization and user management service with Jwt authentication
-- template-eureka: service discovery, API gateway and load balancer
+- template-eureka: service discovery
 - template-scalable-service: 3 instances of the service is installed to achieve scalability and high availability.
 The services are running within a single private docker network.
 In a real-world scenario we would use separated docker hosts with an overlay network, but this is only a small change in the docker-compose.yml file.
+- template-gateway: API gateway and load balancer
 - performance-tester: to generate a simulated load for the system

 ## Build and run